Software aging: Memory leaks

 Some programming languages, like C and C++, allow the programmer to allocate heap memory.
 Moreover, the programmer may be required to free the memory when the memory is no longer needed.
 Freeing the memory is necessary because some operating systems (OS) don't perform garbage collection when a process finishes.
 Over time, this is likely to consume more and more memory, eventually causing the computer to run out of memory.
 In low memory conditions, the computer usually functions slower due to intense swapping and thrashing.
 When this happens, applications become sluggish or even unresponsive.
 If the computer runs out of both memory and swap space, the OS might automatically reboot — or even worse hang.

-Programs written in programming languages that use a garbage collector (e.g. Java) are not prone to memory leaks.
+Programs written in programming languages that use a garbage collector (e.g. Java) are less prone to memory leaks, since memory that is no longer referenced will be freed up by the garbage collector.
+This however does not mean it's impossible to write code that leaks memory in such languages.

 Sometimes critical components of the OS itself can be a source of memory leaks.
 In Microsoft Windows, for example, the memory use of a Windows Explorer plug-in might drain the available memory to the point of making the entire computer unusable.
 A reboot might be needed.